Zjasmine1024/Text-Analysis-Project/README.md

 I think this type of sentiment analysis is useful as a broad tool to identify potential patterns in online reviews or in charcter protrayal, which could be helpful for a quick character profiling.
 However,  it should be complemented with more complexed analysis for application that requires an understanding of character development, and complex human emotions.

 ## 4. Reflection
-  After analyzing 'A Christmas Carol' with natural language processing (NLP), I gained valuable insights into the prominence and portrayal of characters by counting character mentions and analyzing sentiment with NLTK.
+After analyzing 'A Christmas Carol', I learned a lot about how often characters appear and their portrayal by using NLTK to count mentions and analyze sentiments.

-Throughout the coding process, I used on ChatGPT for guidance, debugging, and learning new concepts.
+During my coding journey, I leaned on ChatGPT for advice, fixing issues, and picking up new ideas.

-It also reminded me that automated tools are only a starting point and that human insight is necessary for a full understanding of the narrative.
-I think that finding a balance between computational efficiency and nuanced interpretation is essential, and I will continue to apply this approach to future analyses.
+I also came to see that starting with automated tools is just the beginning; truly understanding a story needs that human insight, especially considering my sentiment analysis results.
+I think combining technological know-how with a deeper human interpretation is crucial, and I intend to maintain this balance in my upcoming projects.